Misc networking utilities for checking the local networking environment and estimating pings.

-NOTE: When setting callback functions, do not pass the function pointer directly.
+NOTE: When setting pointers (e.g. callback functions), do not pass the function pointer directly.
 Your argument should be a pointer to a function pointer.

-bool GetConfigValueInfo( ESteamNetworkingConfigValue eValue, const char **pOutName, ESteamNetworkingConfigDataType *pOutDataType, ESteamNetworkingConfigScope *pOutScope, ESteamNetworkingConfigValue *pOutNextValue );
+const char *GetConfigValueInfo( ESteamNetworkingConfigValue eValue, ESteamNetworkingConfigDataType *pOutDataType, ESteamNetworkingConfigScope *pOutScope );

-Any of the output parameters can be NULL if you do not need that information.
+Get info about a configuration value.
+Returns the name of the value, or NULL if the value doesn't exist.
+Other output parameters can be NULL if you do not need them.

 Shortcuts for common cases

 The following functions are handy shortcuts for common use cases.

 bool SetGlobalConfigValueString( ESteamNetworkingConfigValue eValue, const char *val );

 bool SetConnectionConfigValueInt32( HSteamNetConnection hConn, ESteamNetworkingConfigValue eValue, int32 val );

 bool SetConnectionConfigValueFloat( HSteamNetConnection hConn, ESteamNetworkingConfigValue eValue, float val );